TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/ContributeToThirdPartyExtension.rst

 Contribute to 3rdparty extension
 ================================

+This chapter adresses contributing to 3rdparty extension documenation.
+The extension can also be your own extension.

+For system extensions, see :ref:`contribute-to-system-extension`.

+You can contribute to the documentation of any publicly available extension, if the repository is public (e.g. hosted on Github).
+This does not mean, the extension author will be willing or is obligated to merge your change.
+In practice however, useful contributions are welcome.

+You can add issues or make changes via patches (e.g. pull requests on Github).

+If you can make the change yourself, try to submit it as a patch instead of just writing an issue.
+It depends on the policy of the extension author (see contribution guide for specific repository, if available), but it is usually not required to write an issue.
+You can just submit a pull request (PR) directly.

 .. _contribute-to-3rdparty-extension-find-the-source:

 Find the source (repository)
 ============================

-First, you need to find out, where the source is maintained.
+First, you need to find out where the source is maintained.
 Usually, this will be a repository on Github.
 There, you can also check if documentation is already available.
 It should be a `Documentation` folder or one of the alternatives mentioned in :ref:`supported-filenames-and-formats`.